Love is not Tourism, Love is Essential: How to Get Your Love Contract and Reunite with Your Partner

 Do I need to quarantine when arriving in Europe?

-Depending on the country you are entering, you might be required to self-isolate or quarantine for 14-days once you arrive in your destination.
+Depending on the country you are entering, you might be required to self-isolate or quarantine for 14 days once you arrive at your destination.
 Other countries might allow you to skip quarantine if you provide a negative COVID-19 test taken before your flight, or take a COVID-19 test at the airport.

 Regulations and requirements for each country can change at any moment, so it's a good idea to check with the foreign embassy of your destination country before your flight.